 Canning was done in both places when the harvested produce outpaced what could be eaten.

 Both my mother's maternal grandfather as well as her father loved gardening.
 Her mother did all the canning and preserving of the food which helped feed the growing family all year long.
 Naturally as my mother became old enough she started helping with the canning process and it served her well in later years.

-My mother, being the youngest, and also being separated by a number of years from her older siblings spent a lot of time listening to family stories that her mother related and became the family historian of sorts.
+My mother being the youngest and also being separated by a number of years from her older siblings spent a lot of time listening to family stories that her mother related and became the family historian of sorts in her older years.

 My mother had a great interest in nursing and actually would have enjoyed becoming one.
 Her father discouraged her from that endeavor as nursing did not have the status it has this many years later.